allenjzhang/typespec-e2e-demo/petstore/samples/javascript/README.md

 # client library samples for JavaScript

 These sample programs show how to use the JavaScript client libraries for in some common scenarios.
+The operations include:

+- create a pet
+- get a pet from id
+- update the update by id
+- list all available pets
+- delete the pet by id

 ## Prerequisites

 - The sample programs are compatible with [LTS versions of Node.js](https://github.com/nodejs/release#release-schedule).

 - [.NET SDK 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) - for server

 ## Setup